erikberglund/Scripts/snippets/osx_diskimages.md

 		if not image['image-path'] == image_path:
 			continue

-		# Loop through all entries in the 'system-entities' array
+		# Loop through all entries in the image 'system-entities' array
 		for entity in image['system-entities']:

 			# Loop through all key-value pairs in entity dictionary
 			for key, value in entity.iteritems():

-				# If key 'mount-point' is found, set that as disk image mountpoint
+				# If key 'mount-point' is found, return that value as disk image mountpoint
 				if key == 'mount-point':
 					return value
 	return ''